realansgar/flutter-thesis/README.md

 # "Exploring Dangerous Code Patterns in Flutter Android Apps" Master thesis - Experimental Code

-See this Discuss post for more info and links to the thesis/slides.

 ## Repo structure

 - `create_db.sql`: SQLite schema